Quick Answer

 Collect the security overview, current assurance materials, DPA, and the vendor's standard security-questionnaire response workflow.
 This is your early signal for how they will handle real client trust reviews.

 Check residency controls, permission controls, consent capture/logging, and visible activity history in a trial account.
-If any control depends on plan tier, note Add current threshold after verification until confirmed in docs or in writing.
+If any control depends on plan tier, verify the current plan requirement in vendor docs or in writing before rollout.

 Add a limited-role teammate and verify what they can actually view or export.
 Submit a test response with consent enabled and confirm exported records preserve consent details, not just field values.